How do I register?

 Can I set up an independent study with a faculty member?

 Yes.
 Students may set up independent projects called special studies with faculty for amounts of credit that vary by department or program (check the Bulletin).
-The special studies form may be picked up at the registrar's office, the Class Deans Office or downloaded here.
+The special studies form is on the Class Dean's web page at at http://www.smith.edu/classdeans/new_guidelines.php or may be picked up at the registrar's office or the Class Deans Office.

 The form must be signed by the instructor who will supervise it and the chair of the department in which it will take place.
 Regulations about special studies vary by department and should be discussed with the potential instructor.
 Each special studies needs a title.
 The title will appear on your transcript, so be accurate and concise.